jamesdsmith99/pegasus/readme.md

 ## Using JointGAN to generate Pegasus images

-The dataset contains images of both birds and horses.
+The dataset contains sets of images of both birds $B$ and horses $H$.
 We can use JointGAN to train the generator to sample from $p(H \cap B)$.

 The horse discriminator will be trained on generator outputs and horse images from the dataset.
-The bird discriminator wil be trained on the generator outputs and bird images from the dataset.
+The bird discriminator will be trained on the generator outputs and bird images from the dataset.

 ![Architecture diagram](./img/architecture.png)